webbdev/Neighborhood-Map-Project/README.md

 The result of this project, you can find at: [Neighborhood Map Project](http://webbdev.github.io/Neighborhood-Map-Project/) or Download the repo, and just launch/open index.html.

-* This project has two version.
-For **dev-version** were used Gulp and Bower.
-"Dev-version" contains compressed js, html and css files.
+**dev-version** contains compressed js, html and css files, using Gulp and Bower.
+1. git clone;
+2. npm i;
+3. bower i;
+4. gulp

 ### Resources used
 * [Google Maps](https://developers.google.com/maps/)